Information cartography in association rule mining: Results and discussion

 \subsubsection{Iris dataset}

-A visualization of the best results obtained by the construction of a metro map based on ARM information within the Iris dataset is presented in Fig.~\ref{fig:Iris}, from which it can be seen that the corresponding metro map consist of four metro lines.
-Indeed, the first two metro lines are captured for classifying the 'Iris virginica' and 'Iris versicolor' plants, while the other two belong to 'Iris setosa'.
+A visualization of the best results obtained by the construction of a metro map based on ARM information within the Iris dataset is presented in Fig.~\ref{fig:iris}, from which it can be seen that the corresponding metro map consists of seven metro lines of moderate path length ($\tau=5$).
+In this case, metro stops identify physical measurements of the observed iris plants, like sepal length/width and petal length/width, while the destination metro stop specifies their proper type.

-Although there are not any interrelations between particular classes of iris plant, these can be found between two metro lines classifying the same 'Iris setosa' plant (metro lines 3 and 4).
-Although a metro map for classifying the 'Iris setosa' plant proposes two different metro lines, it turns out that the fourth metro line is actually an inverse of the third (i.e. the attributes 'petallength\_(-inf-2.475]', 'petalwidth\_(-inf-0.7]', and 'sepallength\_(-inf-5.2]') and that both metro lines indeed only have different final metro stops (i.e. 'sepalwidth\_(3.2-3.8]' and 'sepalwidth\_(2.6-3.2])'.
-This means that the ordering of attributes is invariant for this dataset on the one hand, and that the same iris plant can be classified by different final metro stops and the same three attributes.
+Indeed, the first two metro lines (i.e., ML-1 and ML-2) started with sepal width less than 2.6~cm and petal length between 2.475 and 3.95~cm classifying the Iris versicolor class if the iris plant owns petal width between 0.7 and 1.3~cm.
+The next two metro lines (i.e., ML-3 and ML-4) describe how to recognize the setoza iris plant, starting with the floor of sepal width between 3.2 and 3.8~cm and the sepal length between 5.2 and 6.1~cm.
+These metro lines are interrelated, even with three metro stops (i.e., 'petalwidth\_(-inf-0.7]', 'petallength\_(-inf-2.475]', and 'sepallength\_(-inf-5.2]').
+The last three metro lines (i.e., ML-5 to ML-7) indicate that the iris virginica has arisen from a plant with sepal width between 2.6 and 3.2~cm, or petal width more than 1.9~cm, or sepal length more than 7~cm.
+However, the petal length of these plants must be more than 5.425~cm.

-\textbf{Iris story.} Actually, the Iris dataset contains two clusters: (1) one containing 'Iris setosa', and (2) the other containing 'Iris virginica' and 'Iris versicolor'.
-Based on this assumption, the first two metro lines classifying the second cluster should be interrelated, but surprisingly this is not the case.
-Moreover, it turns out that when the species information are used as proposed by Fisher~\cite{fisher1936use}, all three classes are linearly separable~\cite{gorban2007topological}.
-Interestingly, the advantage of our algorithm for generating metro maps of ARM information is that it already considers these clusters as linearly independent by exposing the summarized information hidden in the data.
+Actually, the Iris dataset contains two clusters: (1) one containing 'Iris setosa', and (2) the other containing 'Iris virginica' and 'Iris versicolor'.
+Based on this assumption, the first two metro lines classifying the second cluster should be interrelated, but, surprisingly, this fact is not reflected in the mined metro map.
+Moreover, it turns out that when the species information is used as proposed by Fisher~\cite{fisher1936use}, all three classes are linearly separable~\cite{gorban2007topological}.
+Indeed, the advantage of the proposed algorithm for generating metro maps based on ARM information is that it already considers these clusters as linearly independent.